X-Ryl669/JSON/README.md

 The downside however, is that you don't know the number of elements at all (it's not tracked anymore) and the hierarchy of objects (you have to keep track of this by yourself).
 So the `token.parent` is useless, and it was re-used to store the `SAXState` event type instead.
+You can call `getCurrentContainerCount` to parse the buffer upon entering a container, if absolutely required.

 Also, you need to maintain a stack of the parent object's positions in order for the parser to validate the validity of the input JSON.
 Please refer to `JSONSaxTest.cpp` for an example usage of this API.